Couples Therapy with Daniel Jonathan

 Managing Conflict Well

-The “good fight” resolves into coming together in mutual understanding and negotiation.
-This requires that you get beyond entrenched and repetitive battles over who’s right and who’s wrong, and find a mutually supportive meeting place.
-You can learn to recognize the ways your partner’s life experiences – especially early relationships – ongoingly inform their experience of the two of you, right now.
-The task is to imagine – in a nuanced though imperfect way – what it’s like to be the other, in the moment, to feel something of what the other feels, to grasp what makes sense to the other.
+The “good fight” resolves into coming together in mutual understanding and the negotiation of separate needs.
+To fight well requires that you get beyond entrenched and repetitive battles over who’s right and who’s wrong, and seek out a mutually supportive meeting place.
+You can learn to recognize how your partner’s life experiences – especially in early relationships – continually inform their experience of the two of you.
+The task is to imagine – in a nuanced though imperfect way – what it’s like to be the other in the moment.
+You must be able to feel something of what your partner feels, and to grasp what makes sense to them.

-I help couples to develop their own, unique and vital forms of intimacy.
-This emerges from each partner’s efforts to know the other deeply and use this knowledge to be well together.
-To these ends, I meet individually with each of you on a regular basis and we bring our resulting insights and awareness to meetings with the three of us.
+I help couples develop their own unique and vital forms of intimacy.
+Such intimacy emerges from each partner’s efforts to know the other deeply and use this knowledge to be well together.
+In our work, I meet individually with each of you on a regular basis and we bring our resulting insights and awareness to meetings with the three of us.
 As you progress, individual sessions decrease.
-You begin to perceive your relationship as a dynamic blend of individuation and oneness.
-You come to experience the relationship as not only a meeting of minds, but as having a mind of its own.
-Your relationship is a dynamic whole — to which you can give yourself or stand apart from, in your own separate space and as you choose.
-When this happens, couples experience more aliveness, spontaneity, and creative energy together.
+You begin to perceive your relationship as a dynamic blend of separateness and union.
+It is not only a meeting of minds, it has a mind of its own.
+It is a dynamic whole, greater than the sum of its parts.
+At any given time you can choose to give yourself to it or stand back, apart and on your own terms.
+When as a couple you begin to realize this dynamic blend, you discover more aliveness, spontaneity, and creative energy together.

 Pre-Commitment Counseling

-If you are preparing for marriage, coupling, partnering, living together – however you conceive of your union – I can help you get a productive and more confident start.
-Pre-commitment work can deepen your partnership by helping you to clarify your understandings of what it means to be partners, and to align your visions for the future.
+If you are preparing for marriage, coupling, partnering, living together – whatever form your union takes – I can help you get a productive and more confident start.
+Pre-commitment work can deepen your partnership by helping you to craft and clarify your understandings of what it means to be partners, and to align your visions for the future.
 Together we explore important matters such as family dynamics, personal values, communication styles, finances, children, and intimacy.

-I place a strong emphasis on mutual attunement and listening, and on resolving conflicts by prioritizing each person’s subjective experience rather than their “objective” assumptions.
-We explore each one’s relational past in your family of origin so that you get a sense of your relational style and how it might influence your relationship as a couple.
+I place a strong emphasis on mutual attunement and listening, and on resolving conflicts by prioritizing each person’s subjective experience rather than their assumptions about what is simply “true.”
+We explore each partner’s family history so that you can bring greater awareness and intention to the relationship you’re building together.

 After an Affair